snyk/config/README.md

 The config loader will look for the following values in order of priority, specifically, if a property appears in multiple layers of config (below) the first found is used:

-- process environment values prefixed with `SNYN_`
+- process environment values prefixed with `SNYK_`
 - process arguments
 - a `config.local.json` file in the root of your module
 - a `config.default.json` file in the root of your module